Contact Lens Care

 How safe are contact lenses?

-Contact lenses are safe, comfortable and hygienic to wear, provided you follow a few basic guidelines on how to handle and look after your lenses.
+Contact lenses are generally safe, comfortable and hygienic to wear, provided you follow a few basic guidelines on how to handle and look after your lenses.

 - When applying and removing your lenses, make sure to wash and dry your hands thoroughly.